FoodConnectsPeople/foodconnectspeople-tool/README.md

 # foodconnectspeople-tool
-This is a project for the developement of tools related to www.foodconnectspeople.com
+This is a project for the development of tools related to www.foodconnectspeople.com